hellosarobotics/ccdc/README.md

-# CCDC
+# CNV
 **(Container number validator)**

-This is a spring boot project that enables you to have a rest service that check the correctness of a container number.
+This is a rest service that enables you to check the correctness of a container number.